Fredouye/harbor_ansible/harbor_proxy/README.md

-This role will create registries and projects in Harbor (using its REST API), which will serve as a proxy cache.
+This Ansible role will create registries and projects in Harbor (using its REST API), which will serve as a proxy cache.

 :exclamation: You should use an Ansible vault to store your Harbor credentials !